Air India faces shut down, needs buyer before June 2020

 "We are some how managing the operations at present and at best we can sustain this situation till June.
 If a buyer does not come by that time, we will have to shut shop," said the official on condition of anonymity.

-After more than 25 years of flying, full service carrier Jet Airways shuttered operations in April due to cash crunch.
+After more than 25 years of flying, full-service carrier Jet Airways shuttered operations in April due to cash crunch.

 Don't sell 'the jewel': Air India unions appeal to PM Modi